3.3 Strategy Discussions/Meetings and Section 47 Enquiries as Part of Core Assessments

 Feedback on Outcome of Section 47 Enquiries

-Where there are differences of views amongst professionals, such as a decision to have an Initial Child Protection Conference, the LSCB Escalation Procedures (see Escalation Procedure - Within Children's Social Care and Escalation Procedure - Children's Social Care and Other Agencies) must be followed
+Where there are differences of views amongst professionals, such as a decision to have an Initial Child Protection Conference, the LSCB Escalation Procedures (see Escalation Procedure - Within Children's Specialist Services and Escalation Procedure - Children's Specialist and Targeted Preventative Services and Other Agencies) must be followed